sebastian-altamirano/json-file-handler/.github/ISSUE_TEMPLATE/question.md

 ---
-name: ❓ Question
+name: ❓ Support Request
-about: Ask a question about how to use the library
+about: Ask a question or request support
 labels: 'question'
 ---